I-4-2-32.Additional Evidence Affects the Defensibility of the Pending Court Case

 The 1980 Amendments to the Social Security Act (P.L.
 96-265; 42 U.S.C. § 405(g)) provide that the court may remand a case to the Commissioner only when good cause for doing so exists.
 Good cause before the Commissioner has answered the plaintiff's complaint is not defined; however, after answer, good cause exists only upon a showing that there is new evidence which is material and good cause exists which explains why the evidence was not incorporated into the record in a prior proceeding.

-In determining whether "good cause" exits regarding the submission of the additional evidence or other material, the analyst may use as a guide the regulations that describe "good cause" for missing the deadline to request review (20 CFR 404.911 and 416.1411).
+In determining whether good cause exists regarding the submission of the additional evidence or other material, the analyst may use as a guide the regulations that describe good cause for missing the deadline to request review (20 CFR 404.911 and 416.1411).
 These sections discuss acceptable reasons for missing a deadline and form a basis for a reasonable conclusion regarding the late submission of evidence.
-For example, a representative submits additional evidence after a civil action is filed, we note the evidence existed before the ALJ's decision, but the representative explains that these records were lost when the physician moved and were only recently located.
+For example, a representative submits additional evidence after a civil action is filed, we note the evidence existed before the administrative law judge's (ALJ) decision, but the representative explains that these records were lost when the physician moved and were only recently located.

-If the analyst determines, in his or her opinion, that good cause for seeking remand does not exist, a memorandum to OGC must be prepared.
+If the analyst determines, in his or her opinion, that good cause for seeking remand does not exist, a memorandum to the Office of the General Counsel (OGC) must be prepared.
 The memorandum will explain how the additional evidence may affect the pending court case.
 It will also explain why the analyst concludes that good cause for seeking remand does not exist.
 For example, although the evidence may be new, it existed prior to the date of the hearing decision but was not submitted by the claimant's representative until after the civil action was commenced and a good reason was not provided to explain why it was not submitted at the appropriate time.

-If the analyst determines that good cause for seeking remand of the pending court case exists, an analysis and recommendation must be prepared and submitted to the AC.
+If the analyst determines that good cause for seeking remand of the pending court case exists, an analysis and recommendation must be prepared and submitted to the administrative appeals judge (AAJ) having geographical and numerical responsibility for the case (see HALLEX I-3-0-6).
 In the analysis and recommendation, the analyst must explain the reasons, including good cause, for seeking remand of the pending court case and propose the action to be taken upon remand.

 If the AC agrees with the analyst's recommendation to seek voluntary remand of the pending court case, the analyst must prepare a memorandum to OGC setting forth the reasons, including good cause, for seeking remand of the case and the action the AC proposes to take upon remand.